restqa/restqa/example/README.md

 ## 🗽 Description

-This example is a set of test automation scenario that are testing the famous: https://jsonplaceholder.typicode.com In this exampple we are just sharing the test automation for the `todos` resources.
-(GET, DELETE, POST, PUT, PATCH)
+This example is a set of test automation scenario that are testing a simple local http server running in nodejs In this exampple we are just sharing the test automation for the `/` resources.
+(GET)

 ## 📚 File Structure